mathiasverraes/15yearsddd/manuscript/alexey-zimarev/essay.md

-# Are you building the right thing? (by Alexey Zimarev)
+# Are you building the right thing? — Alexey Zimarev

 ## Introduction